dhayalramk/Learn/pages/A ___ TryExponent ___ System Design Interview Guide%3A FAANG and Startups.md

 			- Data size: If the data size is small enough to fit into memory (up to hundreds of GBs), you can place it in memory.
 However, RAM is prone to data loss, so if you can't afford to lose data, you must find a way to make it persistent.
 			- Partitioning: If the volume of data you need to store is large, you may want to partition the database to balance storage and query traffic
 			- Offline processing: if some processing can be done offline or delayed, you may want to rely on message queues and consumers.
-			- Access patterns: Revisit the data access pattern, QPS number, and read/write ration, and consider how they impact your choices for databases, database
+			- Access patterns: Revisit the data access pattern, QPS number, and read/write ration, and consider how they impact your choices for databases, database schemas, and indexing options.
+	- Step 4: Improve the Design (Bottlenecks and Scale) - 10 Minutes
+		-
 		-
 		-
 	-